chungus84/Javascript-bank-challenge/README.md

 |  Statement      | statementHeader @String           | printStatement()     | @String  |
 |                 |                                   | statementFormatter() | @String  |
 ```

+#### Extended
+- [ ] Can you format the console output?
+Credited values should be GREEN and debited values should be RED.
+The balance should be GREEN if positive and RED if negative

 #### Extended user stories and domain models
 ```
 As a user,